MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/frequently-asked-questions/security-and-privacy.md

 ### Where is the solution running from?
 Can it be hosted on any public cloud?

-Microsoft Community Training can only be hosted and run on Microsoft Azure Cloud.
+Community Training can only be hosted and run on Microsoft Azure Cloud.
 It cannot be deployed on other public cloud providers or on-premise data center.

-### Where is Microsoft Community Training data stored?
+### Where is Community Training data stored?

-Microsoft Community Training platform is hosted on customers’ Azure subscription.
+Community Training platform is hosted on customers’ Azure subscription.
 Customers can decide the Azure data-center region of their choice for hosting the application and storing the training content and consumption data.
 So, customers have complete data ownership.

 For e.g. In India we have 3 data centers i.e. Central, West, and South where the platform can be hosted.

 ### Where will the user identity data be stored?

-Microsoft Community Training platform does not store any user password.
+Community Training platform does not store any user password.
 We only store the user ID which can be phone number, email address, etc. depending upon the primary identity set up for the platform.

-In the Microsoft Community Training platform, user ID and other information are stored in the Azure SQL database.
+In the Community Training platform, user ID and other information are stored in the Azure SQL database.
 The connection string and login credential for Azure SQL DB are stored in the Key Vault.

-### How to create a backup of the Microsoft Community Training instance?
+### How to create a backup of the Community Training instance?

 Microsoft community training can ensure that in case of unforeseen failures and disasters, your data – which includes all your content, user data and other branding assets - is safe and secure.

-Since Microsoft Community Training is a managed application, back up and replication is not enabled by default.
+Since Community Training is a managed application, back up and replication is not enabled by default.
 Customers can enable backup/replication of the data to the data center region of their choice

 Refer to [**this article**](../infrastructure-management/configure-your-platform-infrastructure/business-continuity-and-disaster-recovery-for-your-platform-instance.md) to learn more.